cristinaventurini/AS4PA/README.md

 # AS4PA
-Assignments and final project for the course of Advanced Statistics for Physics Analysis by Prof. Alberto Garfagnini, first year master course in Physics of Data, Padua.
+Assignments and final project for the course of *dvanced Statistics for Physics Analysis* by Prof. Alberto Garfagnini, first year master course in Physics of Data, Padua.

-***Assignements*** <br>
+***Assignments*** <br>
-Collection of assignements undertaken during the course *Advanced Statistics for Physics Analysis* by Prof. Alberto Garfagnini during the first year of my master course in Physics of Data. <br>
+Collection of assignments undertaken during the course *Advanced Statistics for Physics Analysis* by Prof. Alberto Garfagnini during the first year of my master course in Physics of Data. <br>
 The programming language is R and the topics range from basic probability concepts (Bayes theorem, discrete and continuous probabilty distributions) to more advanced ones such as Bayesian inference and Hypothesis testing.

 The topics in detail: